 Preschool (PreK4) Program Highlights

-Children are challenged to grow academically, spiritually, and socially in St. Joseph School-Fullerton believes that each child is unique and a special child of God.
-Our PreK-4 curriculum gives the structure and guidance needed for students to achieve their highest potential in a challenging yet nurturing environment.
-Our program follows the standards set by the Archdiocese of Baltimore which directly connects and aligns to the Maryland State Standards for Pre-K4 Instruction.
+Children are challenged to grow academically, spiritually, and socially in St. Joseph School - Fullerton PreK-4 Program.
+Our curriculum follows the standards of the Archdiocese of Baltimore which directly connects and aligns to the Maryland State Standards for Pre-K4 Instruction.
 Our curriculum embeds Language Arts, Math, Science, Social Studies, and Religion into weekly units and themes.
-We use multi-sensory hands on learning to teach fine motor skills, and auditory and visual learning using center time, books, songs, technology, and art.
+We use multi-sensory hands-on learning to teach fine motor skills, and auditory and visual learning using center time, books, songs, technology, and art.
 Students also participate in Special classes (Art, Music, Physical Education, Computer, and Library) one day a week.

 PreK4 Program Schedule

 Our preschool (PreK4) program meets fives day a week from 8:00 a.m. until dismissal at 2:35 p.m.
 Our two PreK4 programs are staffed by caring, certified teachers, as well as dedicated instructional assistants.
 The goal of both programs is to prepare students for Kindergarten and to become life-long learners.

 Students must be 4 years old by September 1st and are independent when using the restroom.